eyalroz/gpu-kernel-runner/README.md

 ```
 A runner for dynamically-compiled CUDA kernels
 Usage:
-  ./kernel-runner [OPTION...]
+  kernel-runner [OPTION...]

-  -l, --log-level arg           Set logging level (default: warning)
+  -l, --log arg                 Set logging level (default: warning)
       --log-flush-threshold arg
                                 Set the threshold level at and above which
-                                the log is flushed on each message (default:
+                                the log is flushed on each message
-                                info)
+                                (default: info)
-  -w, --write-output            Write output buffers to files (default: true)
+  -w, --save-output             Write output buffers to files (default:
+                                true)
-  -n, --num-runs arg            Number of times to run the compiled kernel
+  -n, --repetitions arg         Number of times to run the compiled kernel
                                 (default: 1)
       --opencl                  Use OpenCL
       --cuda                    Use CUDA
-  -p, --platform-id arg         Use the OpenCL platform with the specified
+  -p, --platform arg            Use the OpenCL platform with the specified
                                 index
+  -a, --arg arg                 Set one of the kernel's argument, keyed by
+                                name, with a serialized value for a scalar
+                                (e.g. foo=123) or a path to the contents of
+                                a buffer (e.g. bar=/path/to/data.bin)
+      --output-buffer-size arg  Set one of the output buffers' sizes, keyed
+                                by name, in bytes (e.g. myresult=1048576)
-  -d, --device arg              Device index (default: 0)
+  -d, --dev arg                 Device index (default: 0)
-  -D, --define arg              Set a preprocessor definition for NVRTC (can
+  -D, --define arg              Set a preprocessor definition for NVRTC
-                                be used repeatedly; specify either DEFINITION
+                                (can be used repeatedly; specify either
-                                or DEFINITION=VALUE)
+                                DEFINITION or DEFINITION=VALUE)
-  -c, --compile-only            Compile the kernel, but don't actually run it
+  -c, --compilation             Compile the kernel, but don't actually run
+                                it
-  -G, --debug-mode              Have the NVRTC compile the kernel in debug
+  -G, --debug                   Have the NVRTC compile the kernel in debug
                                 mode (no optimizations)
   -P, --write-ptx               Write the intermediate representation code
-                                (PTX) resulting from the kernel compilation, to
+                                (PTX) resulting from the kernel
-                                a file
+                                compilation, to a file
       --ptx-output-file arg     File to which to write the kernel's
                                 intermediate representation
       --print-compilation-log   Print the compilation log to the standard
                                 output
       --write-compilation-log arg
                                 Path of a file into which to write the
-                                compilation log (regardless of whether it's printed
+                                compilation log (regardless of whether it's
-                                to standard output)
+                                printed to standard output) (default: "")
       --print-execution-durations
-                                Print the execution duration, in nanoseconds,
+                                Print the execution duration, in
-                                of each kernel invocation to the standard
+                                nanoseconds, of each kernel invocation to
-                                output
+                                the standard output
       --write-execution-durations arg
                                 Path of a file into which to write the
-                                execution durations, in nanoseconds, for each kernel
+                                execution durations, in nanoseconds, for
-                                invocation (regardless of whether they're
+                                each kernel invocation (regardless of
-                                printed to standard output)
+                                whether they're printed to standard output)
+                                (default: "")
       --generate-line-info      Add source line information to the
-                                intermediate representation code (PTX) (default: true)
+                                intermediate representation code (PTX)
+                                (default: true)
-  -b, --block-dimensions arg    Set grid block dimensions in threads
+  -b, --block arg               Set grid block dimensions in threads
-                                (OpenCL: local work size); a comma-separated list
+                                (OpenCL: local work size); a
-  -g, --grid-dimensions arg     Set grid dimensions in blocks; a
                                 comma-separated list
-  -o, --overall-grid-dimensions arg
+  -g, --grid arg                Set grid dimensions in blocks; a
+                                comma-separated list
-                                Set grid dimensions in threads (OpenCL:
+  -o, --overall arg             Set grid dimensions in threads (OpenCL:
                                 global work size); a comma-separated list
-  -O, --append-compilation-option arg
+  -O, --append-compile-option arg
-                                Append an arbitrary extra compilation option
+                                Append an arbitrary extra compilation
-  -S, --dynamic-shared-memory-size arg
+                                option
-                                Force specific amount of dynamic shared
+  -S, --dshmem arg              Force specific amount of dynamic shared
                                 memory
-  -W, --overwrite               Overwrite the files for buffer and/or PTX
+  -W, --overwrite-output-files  Overwrite the files for buffer and/or PTX
                                 output if they already exists
-  -i, --include arg             Include a specific file into the kernels'
+  -i, --direct-include arg      Include a specific file into the kernels'
                                 translation unit
-  -I, --include-path arg        Add a directory to the search paths for
+  -I, --include-search-dir arg  Add a directory to the search paths for
-                                header files included by the kernel (can be used
+                                header files included by the kernel (can be
-                                repeatedly)
+                                used repeatedly)
-  -s, --kernel-source arg       Path to CUDA source file with the kernel
+  -s, --kernel-source-code arg  Path to CUDA source file with the kernel
-                                function to compile; may be absolute or relative
+                                function to compile; may be absolute or
-                                to the sources dir
+                                relative to the sources dir
-  -k, --kernel-function arg     Name of function within the source file to
+  -k, --function arg            Name of function within the source file to
-                                compile and run as a kernel (if different than
+                                compile and run as a kernel (if different
-                                the key)
+                                than the key)
-  -K, --kernel-key arg          The key identifying the kernel among all
+  -K, --key arg                 The key identifying the kernel among all
                                 registered runnable kernels
-  -L, --list-kernels            List the (keys of the) kernels which may be
+  -L, --all-kernels             List the (keys of the) kernels which may be
                                 run with this program
-  -z, --zero-output-buffers     Set the contents of output(-only) buffers to
+  -z, --zero-outputs            Set the contents of output(-only) buffers
-                                all-zeros
+                                to all-zeros
       --language-standard arg   Set the language standard to use for CUDA
                                 compilation (options: c++11, c++14, c++17)
       --input-buffer-dir arg    Base location for locating input buffers